lrochette/EC-Admin/README.md

 </tr>
 <tr>
 <td>fixSelfReferences</td>
-<td>Replace self references to the project in sub-prceodure calls by an empty string to be sure the plugins= created will not call the original project instead of itself.</td>
+<td>Replace self references to the project in sub-procedure calls by an empty string to be sure the plugins= created will not call the original project instead of itself.</td>
 </tr>
 <tr>
 <td>createArtifact</td>